igraph/rigraph_revdep_checks/problems.md

 ```
 checking R code for possible problems ...
 NOTE
 footpoint.nodes: no visible global function definition for
-  ‘coordinates’
+  âcoordinatesâ
-nt.connect: no visible global function definition for ‘bbox’
+nt.connect: no visible global function definition for âbboxâ
 nt.connect: no visible global function definition for
-  ‘as.SpatialLines.SLDF’
+  âas.SpatialLines.SLDFâ
 nt.connect: no visible global function definition for
-  ‘SpatialLinesDataFrame’
+  âSpatialLinesDataFrameâ
-ptsinnt.view: no visible global function definition for ‘bbox’
+ptsinnt.view: no visible global function definition for âbboxâ
-readshpnw: no visible global function definition for ‘coordinates’
+readshpnw: no visible global function definition for âcoordinatesâ
 ```
 ```
 DONE